Looking for the most fuel efficient double-cab bakkies currently on offer in South Africa? Here they are...

 Double-cab bakkies serve multiple purposes in South Africa.
 They are workhorses, but they are also family vehicles used for a wide variety of leisure activities and they are often seen clambering up rocky mountain roads or towing boats and other leisure vehicles and accessories.
 For the average double-cab bakkie buyer in South Africa, outright capability is sometimes more important than fuel efficiency, but if you consider that these vehicles often commute within the city too, then fuel efficiency becomes more relevant.
 After all, fuel efficiency has a direct impact on the overall cost of ownership of the vehicle and it should form part of your decision-making process when you are looking to buy a double-cab.

-Note that the list is determined according to claimed manufacturers' fuel consumption figures.
+Note that this list is determined according to claimed manufacturer fuel consumption figures.
 In the real world, consumption will vary depending on factors such as driving style, load, road and terrain conditions and so forth, so consider this a guideline.

-The Ford Ranger is a popular choice in the double-cab market and the 2.2 Hi-Rider 4x2 XL is very efficient.
+The Ford Ranger is a popular choice in the double-cab market and the 2.2-litre turbodiesel engine is particularly efficient.

 More Ford Ranger Content:

-The all-new Toyota Hilux is proving to be a popular choice and is currently the best-selling bakkie in South Africa.
-If you are looking for an efficient double-cab Hilux, then the 2.4GD-6 4x2 SRX derivative is a good starting point.
+If you are looking for an efficient Toyota Hilux double-cab bakkie, then the 2.4GD-6 4x2 SRX derivative is a good starting point.
 Its 2.4-litre turbodiesel engine produces 110 kW and 400 Nm of torque while returning a claimed fuel consumption figure of 7.1 L/100 km.
-A total of 3 airbags and ABS with EBD is included as standard.
-Pricing for 2.4GD-6 SRX double cab starts at R423 600.
+Pricing for 2.4GD-6 SRX double cab starts at R442 700.

 More Toyota Hilux content: